 The Teacher Education Program (TEP) is a one-year, post-baccalaureate program (2 summers and an academic year).
 We work with one cohort of students per year, with all students beginning in the summer and completing the program the following summer.
 UCSB candidates have the option to earn both a California teaching credential and a masters degree (M.Ed.) in one year.
 The drop down list to the left offers more information on the other credential programs and the M.Ed. program.

 The Single Subject Teaching credential program provides the knowledge and experience in University and school classrooms needed to begin a teaching career.
 We offer credentials in English, History/Social Science, Mathematics, Science (Biology, Chemistry, Earth Science, Physics, Physics+Industrial Techology), and World Language (French, Latin, Spanish) through a small, cohesive program with approximately 50 students.
 The credential program is an accelerated 13-month full-time program, beginning in summer and concluding the following summer.
 The program schedule is all day beginning around 7:30 am and ending at 7 pm several days a week.
 The M.Ed. program comprises the second summer for those choosing to complete the process right away.
-Credential candidates have 4 years to complete the M.Ed. if they do not in their second summer.
 The Single Subject Credential authorizes candidates to provide instruction in departmentalized classrooms in secondary schools (usually grades 7-12) and instructional services to provide English language skills and academic content to English learners in California.

 Unique Features of our Program: